Smoked Meatloaf – Better than Ever

 I recommend about 2 inches thick in the shape of a rectangle but you can get creative with this if you like.

-If using a Bradley rack, I recommend placing a piece of wax paper under the meat so it will be easier to remove once done.
+If using a rack, I recommend placing a piece of parchment paper under the meat so it will be easier to remove once done.
+(I forgot to do this)

 Step 5: Smoke the Meatloaf

-Set up your smoker for cooking at about 225-240°F using indirect heat with hickory smoke or whatever smoking wood you have available.
+Set up your smoker for cooking at about 240°F (116°C) using indirect heat with hickory smoke or whatever smoking wood you have available.

 If your smoker has a water pan, I recommend that you use it.